seqscope/NovaScope/docs/installation/env_setup.md

-# Setup Environment YAML file
+# Setup A Environment YAML File

 Create a `config_env.yaml` file for the environment setup, see our example [here](https://github.com/seqscope/NovaScope/blob/main/config_env.yaml).